 We invite you to join us to do something small e.g. cook an additional meal for someone when you’re cooking for your family, do their shopping for them or even just providing some free advice.
 It’s time that theory should become reality.
 By yourself you cannot do much, but the compound effect of everyone doing something small amounts to much.

-Some of the initiatives that we’ve heard about …
+Some of the initiatives started during this pandemic that we’ve heard about …

 THE BEAR HUNT

 Place a bear in your window so others can go “bear hunting”.
-It’s a fun way to get some fresh air, go for a walk (if it’s still permitted where you are) and hunt for bears with your children while keeping to the social distancing as recommended by our Governments.
-Several new groups have sprung up recently – one of which is the Australian Bear Hunt Movement.
+It’s a fun way to get some fresh air, go for a walk (if it’s permitted where you are) and hunt for bears with your children while keeping to the social distancing as recommended by our Governments.
+Several new groups sprung up at the start of the pandemic – the Australian Bear Hunt Movement gathered 4,700 members in a short period and brought a lot of joy during the lock-down.
+The movement no longer exists – it has served its purpose.

 BUILD A SMALL COMMUNITY

 How many of you know your neighbours?
 Do you even know their names?
-Do a letter drop to your neighbours in the street and invite them to join a small Whatsapp Group.
+Do a letter drop to your neighbours in the street and invite them to join a small Whatsapp or Zoom Chat Group.
 Get to know them and build your community.
 Social distancing does not mean social isolation.
-Get into a group “virtual hug” via Whatsapp.
-Stay in touch and celebrate together when this is all over.
+Get into a group “virtual hug” via Whatsapp or Zoom.
+Many long lasting friendships and business relationships were built during those months.